Snowmobilers riding in different directions along a maintain trail.

 Barry's Bay | Virgil Knapp

-Welcome to Ontario, Canada—where we've got about 20,000 miles (32,000 kilometres) of trails prescribed and operated by the Ontario Federation of Snowmobile Clubs (OFSC) and enough bucket-list-worthy items to keep you busy for the rest of your snowmobiling career.
+Welcome to Ontario, Canada—where we've got a world-class network of trails prescribed and operated by the Ontario Federation of Snowmobile Clubs (OFSC) and enough bucket-list-worthy items to keep you busy for the rest of your snowmobiling career.

 We've gathered together the best of the best—trails you need to ride, snowmobile-friendly places you need to stay at and things you just have to see to believe—and best of all, you'll be doing it from your sled, far from the hum-drum and distractions of home.
 Check out our snowmobile bucket list below.